-The second series of public meetings are scheduled for April 2016.
-It is envisaged to invite the Western Cape Provincial Government to conduct a road show on 18 April 2016 on government spending in the Bergrivier and for the medium term.
-The town based public meetings will therefore be replaced in April 2016 with Provincial road show(s).
+The second series of public meetings were conducted in April 2016.
+Western Cape Provincial Government was also invited to conduct a road show on 18 April 2016 on government spending in the Bergrivier and for the medium term.
+The town based public meetings and the ward committee meetings were therefore combined to provide opportunity for the public and the ward committees to comment on the IDP and budget.
+The following meetings were conducted: